-Retention rates for students with learning disabilities and speech impairments decreased markedly from the lower to the higher elementary grades, and the difference in rates between the two groups decreased from 3.0 percentage points in Grade 1 to just 0.1 percentage points by Grade 6 (Figure 12).
-The retention rate for students with learning disabilities was highest in kindergarten (10.8%), and the retention rate for students with speech impairments was highest in Grade 1 (11.6%).
+Retention rates decreased markedly from the lower to the higher elementary grades.
+The difference in rates between the two largest groups, or students with learning disabilities and speech impairments, decreased from 3.8 percentage points in kindergarten to 0.2 percentage points by Grade 6 (Figure 12).
+The retention rate for students with learning disabilities was highest in kindergarten (12.2%), and the retention rate for students with speech impairments was highest in Grade 1 (10.9%).

-Figure 12

-Grade-Level Retention of Special Education Students With Learning Disabilities and With Speech Impairment as Primary Disabilities, Grades K-6, by Grade, Texas Public Schools, 2010-11
+Figure 12 Grade-Level Retention of Special Education Students With Learning Disabilities and With Speech Impairment as Primary Disabilities, Grades K-6, by Grade, Texas Public Schools, 2011-12

-Table 14 Grade-Level Retention of Special Education Students, Grades K-6, by Grade and Primary Disability, Texas Public Schools, 2007-08 Through 2010-11
+Table 14 Grade-Level Retention of Special Education Students, Grades K-6, by Grade and Primary Disability, Texas Public Schools, 2008-09 Through 2011-12